SpongePowered/SpongeDocs/source/plugin/scheduler.rst

 .. _CompletableFuture: https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html

 With Java 8 the CompletableFuture_ object was added to the standard library.
-Compared to the ``Future`` object this allows for the developer to provide a callback that is called when the future completes rather than blocking the thread until the future eventually completes.
+Compared to the ``Future`` object, this allows for the developer to provide a callback that is called when the future completes rather than blocking the thread until the future eventually completes.

-CompletableFuture_ is a fluent interface which usually has the following 3 variations for each of its functions:
+CompletableFuture_ is a fluent interface which usually has the following three variations for each of its functions:

 * ``CompletableFuture#<function>Async(..., Executor ex)`` Executes this function through ``ex``
 * ``CompletableFuture#<function>Async(...)`` Executes this function through ``ForkJoinPool.commonPool()``